 Click for a Before and After Slideshow

-One of the many advantages of a strong experienced design team, like Lindsay leads, is their ability to look at the big picture.
-The in-depth design discovery and exploratory are crucial steps to a successful project.
+One of the many advantages of a strong, experienced design team, like Lindsay leads, is their ability to look at the big picture.
+The in-depth design discovery and exploration are crucial steps to a successful project.